 How can I minimize the potential of exposure to lead in tap water?

 When your faucets have gone unused for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.

 If you are concerned about lead in your drinking water, you may wish to have your water tested by a private laboratory.

 Elevated levels of lead can cause serious health problems, especially for pregnant women and young children.

 What about copper?

 In addition to being naturally present in the environment, copper can work its way into water from copper pipes in household plumbing.
 The action level for copper is triggered if the level of copper is more than 1.3 parts per million.
-In 2016, levels of copper in our water supply were detected at about 0.8 ppm.
+In 2018, levels of copper in our water supply were detected at less than 1 part per billion (ppb).

 If water hasn’t been used for more than six hours—overnight, for example—you can clear copper from the tap by letting the cold water faucet run for 30 to 60 seconds.

 Water is considered "hard" when it contains a high level of dissolved minerals.

 In the Las Vegas Valley, the two nontoxic minerals that cause our hard water are calcium and magnesium.
 They're carried into Lake Mead from the mineral-dense Colorado River and do not pose a health risk.